JB395/Qtum-Block-Ripper/README.md

 37009,1509492592,1509491664,499416,2201561.124513432

-Using the command ‘help \<command name\>\` will give complete information about the command and relevant parameters, formatted in a way you can copy and paste (replacing the addresses, transactions IDs, etc., as required).
-The format below shows the command with parameters followed by the response, in some cases parameters or responses are truncated with the term `\<snip\>\`.
+Using the command “help \<command name\>” will give complete information about the command and relevant parameters, formatted in a way you can copy and paste (replacing the addresses, transactions IDs, etc., as required).
+The format below shows the command with parameters followed by the response, in some cases parameters or responses are truncated with the term “\<snip\>\”.
 Where noted, some commands only work with the regtest (Regression Test) network.
 Many commands will return “null” for qtum-qt and return nothing for command line systems.